 What’s the youngest moon it’s possible to see?

-As we mentioned, it’s rare to see a moon within about 24 hours of the new phase.
-But if you try you can see a moon much closer to new.
-And, if you use optical aid, it turns out you can see the moon all the way until the moment of new moon.
+It’s rare to see a moon within about 24 hours of the new phase.
+But it turns out, if you use optical aid, you can see the moon all the way until the moment of new moon.

 On July 8, 2013, a new record was set for the youngest moon ever photographed (see photos on this page).
 Thierry Legault – shooting from in Elancourt, France (a suburb of Paris) – captured the July 2013 moon at the precise instant it was new, or most nearly between the Earth and sun for this lunar orbit.
 Legault’s image (below) shows the thinnest of lunar crescents, in full daylight (naturally, since a new moon is always near the sun in the sky), at 07:14 UTC on July 8, 2013.
 Legault said on his website: